davidebbo/davidebbo.github.io/_posts/2011-01-20-installing-nuget-packages-directly-from.markdown

 You first need to get NuGet.exe.
 This is the same tool that package authors have been using to create packages and upload them to the [http://nuget.org](http://nuget.org/) gallery.

-The easiest way to get it is to [download it](http://nuget.codeplex.com/releases/view/58939) from CodePlex.
+The easiest way to get it is to [download it](https://www.nuget.org/downloads) from NuGet.org.

 You can also obtain it via NuGet itself by installing the package name NuGet.CommandLine (using Visual Studio).